Bolivarian National Armed Forces of Venezuela: Military rule

 So jealous of the Venezuelan Army, over the subsequent decades, the armed forces kept a precarious existing French influence, as a balance to the overwhelming American influence in the armed forces.
 Between the years 1945 and 1952, there was a major program of military equipment purchases almost monopolized by the United States (although other military material was acquired from other countries, mostly NATO countries) plus the military missions sent by that country, and later repeated again in the early years of the decade of the 1970s, albeit in a more balanced way by their countries of origin.

 Fourth Republic government

 At this time, the armed forces were composed of the traditional air force, army, navy and national guard.

-The armed services made their mark in the 1960s in stopping anti-government actions and even two rebellions from within its very own ranks.
-The 1970s were also marked with the Carabobo Reorganizational Plan, aimed to enhance the capability of the Army and marked an increase of regular army units and materiel.
+The armed services made their mark in the 1960s by stopping anti-government actions and two rebellions from within its ranks.
+The 1970s were marked with the Carabobo Reorganizational Plan, aimed to enhance the capability of the Army and marked an increase of regular army units and materiel.
 The Air Force, Navy and National Guard increased their capabilities as well with modern equipment to satisfy all those who serve.
 Born again under a turbulent internal and external picture for the nation is the modern National Bolivarian Armed Forces, in the midst of the economic crises of the 1980s and the subsequent military coups of the early 1990s.